August 19, 2021

 *If you have a Microsoft 365 Enterprise Agreement (EA) then you need to wait until your EA true up or renewal to renegotiate your licensing needs.

-Learn More About Managing Your Microsoft 365 Subscription
+More Resources to Manage Your Microsoft 365 Licenses

 Get a personalized demo today